-This is Copper
+This Is Copper

-Working with scientists from KU Leuven, ThusThat uses slag to create what is called a ‘geopolymer’.
+Working with scientists from KU Leuven, Studio ThusThat uses slag to create what is called a ‘geopolymer’.
 Geopolymerisation is an innovative technology that uses common inorganic compounds to create high-performance alternatives to standard cement.
-This waste-based alternative has up to 80% less CO2 footprint than standard cement, while matching it in strength.
-During their research the designers experimented with various processes and techniques in order to explore the different properties and characteristics of the material.
-For instance, the individual parts of their “Molten” chair are joined together with molten copper, exploiting the materials unusually high resistance to heat and thermal shock.
-Another example is the “Sparkly Black” chair that was cast directly into pile of coarse copper slag, using the raw material itself as formwork, a process that is inspired by the traditional metal sand casting techniques.
+This waste-based alternative has up to 80% less CO2 footprint than standard cement while matching it in strength.
+During their research, the designers experimented with various processes and techniques in order to explore the different properties and characteristics of the material.
+For instance, the individual parts of their “molten” chair are joined together with molten copper, exploiting the material's unusually high resistance to heat and thermal shock.
+Another example is the “Sparkly Black” chair that was cast directly into a pile of coarse copper slag, using the raw material itself as formwork, a process that is inspired by the traditional metal sand casting techniques.